boschrexroth/ctrlx-automation-sdk-ros2/README.md

 * [`simple-talker-dl-cpp/`](simple-talker-dl-cpp/README.md) read from ctrlX Data Layer and publish as ROS message (talker)
 * [`simple-listener-dl-cpp/`](simple-listener-dl-cpp/README.md) subscribe to ROS message and publish in ctrlX Data Layer (listener)

-### ROS 2 Humble Applications in Python
+### ROS 2 Applications in Python

 #### Writing a Simple Publisher and Subscriber (Python)

 This example is based on the official ROS 2 Tutorial and adjusted to run on ctrlX OS together with the *base snap*.
-You can find the original source code at [ROS 2 Humble Tutorials - Writing a simple publisher and subscriber (Python)](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html)
+You can find the original source code at [ROS 2 Jazzy Tutorials - Writing a simple publisher and subscriber (Python)](https://docs.ros.org/en/Jazzy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html)

 * [`simple-talker-py/`](simple-talker-py/README.md) contains the snap version of the described publisher (talker)
 * [`simple-listener-py/`](simple-listener-py/README.md) contains the snap version of the described subscriber (listener)